 You can choose the finish, the types of side panels you want, whether you want a handle, extra storage and fan mounting options, and so on.
 You can even choose to bundle in a low-profile AIO CPU cooler, which you’ll need if you want to install a standard ATX PSU in the Cerberus.

+We also like the Cerberus’ “infinite vent pattern,” which is a fancy way of saying that most of the Cerberus’ panels have perforations that accommodate case screws.
+This pattern lets you install 60 mm to 140 mm case fans “almost anywhere,” giving tons of flexibility.
 The Sliger Cerberus also has five expansion ports.
-That means, with the right parts, you could build a dual GPU rig in the Cerberus if you’re feeling a bit crazy.
+With the right parts, you could build a dual GPU rig in the Cerberus if you’re feeling a bit crazy.
 That’s impressive for such a compact case.

 The downside?
 The Cerberus isn’t cheap.
 Starting at $265 with a handle, the Cerberus costs a pretty penny compared to our other choices.
 Free US shipping helps, but it’s still considerably more expensive than the Cooler Master Q300P.